Outside-Obstacle Representations with All Vertices on the Outer Face: Open Problems

 \section{Open Problems}

-\begin{enumerate*}[label=(\arabic*)] \item What is the complexity of deciding whether a given graph admits an OOR? \item Is the gap condition sufficient, i.e., does every graph with a circular vertex order satisfying the gap condition admit a convex OOR? \item Does every graph that admits a {\em convex} OOR also admit a {\em circular} OOR? \item Does every outerplanar graph admit a (reducible) convex OOR? \item Does every connected cubic graph {\em except the Peterson graph} admit a convex OOR? \end{enumerate*}
+We leave the following problems open. \begin{itemize} \item What is the complexity of deciding whether a given graph admits an OOR? \item Is the gap condition sufficient, i.e., does every graph with a cyclic vertex order satisfying the gap condition admit a convex OOR? \item Does every graph that admits a {\em convex} OOR also admit a {\em circular} OOR? \item Does every outerplanar graph admit a (reducible) convex OOR? \item Does every connected cubic graph {\em except the Peterson graph} (see \cref{fig:petersen}) admit a convex OOR? \item We have shown that every 2-tree and hence, every graph of treewidth~2, admits a reducible OOR.
+Berman et al.~\cite{bcfghw-gong1-JGAA16} showed that there is a planar graph of treewidth~4 (see \cref{fig:x4}) that does not admit an OOR.
+What about (planar) graphs of treewidth~3?
+The smallest 3-tree that does not admit a {\em convex} OOR is the (planar) graph with seven vertices shown in \cref{fig:3-tree}.
+We verified this using the SAT formula described in \cref{sec:conditions}. \end{itemize}